By Margo McKenzie

 Johnson added that her previous experience as project manager and her two master’s degrees in administration and project management, respectively, provided a strong foundation.
 Ultimately, she admitted “entrepreneurship is in my DNA.”
 Her mother, now deceased, ran a variety shop.
 “I learned to be a risk-taker; a $300,000 contract should be completed within schedule and within budget, but there’s so much training and opportunity out there,” [to help that happen], she said.
 Her participation in the NYC Construction Mentorship and Bonding programs offered by NYC Small Business Services, an MBA-type training and education experience has provided some of the structure needed to get over the difficult hurdles.

 Archie Cauley, co-owner of Cauley Coach, Inc. in Queens, was equally baffled by the low representation of Black businesses participating in the citywide program.
 He and his wife Patricia have owned their charter bus service business for over thirty-two years.
 He has scaled down his regular charter bus service to focus more on using his buses to shuttle construction workers from their parking site to their work site.
 In the past that work site was JFK.
-In two months, he will provide that service for 400 workers at La Guardia Airport.
+In two months, he is hoping to provide bus service for 400 workers at Laguardia Airport.

 The Port Authority conducted an information session to inform businesses about the $10 billion-dollar project at La Guardia Airport.
 “The session was well-attended.
 I had a front-row seat.
 At the end of the session, I took a quick scan of the audience.
 Maybe twenty-five of us were there out of approximately 200 people.”